 It’s extra tricky when they’re a high-performer whose heart is in the right place.
-And extra, extra challenging when no one else is talking.
+And extra, extra challenging when no one else is talking in your virtual meeting.

 My best advice for in-person meetings is to take a break.
 Then have a quick hallway conversation with the well-intentioned over-sharer to (1) thank them for their ideas and contribution (2) share your concern about getting more voices into the room and, (3) invite them to help draw others in by asking more questions and inviting their colleagues to contribute.

-5 Ways to Encourage Everyone to Share in Your Remote Team Meeting
+5 Ways to Encourage Everyone to Share in Your Virtual Meeting

 So how do you keep your well-intentioned talker from hijacking your virtual meeting?
 In some ways, it’s actually a bit easier if you use this opportunity to reset expectations and leverage the technology.

 1. Take time out to reset expectations as a team.